Human multitasking: The brain's role

+More recent neuroimaging research suggests that multitasking performance depends not only on how the brain prioritizes competing tasks, but also on how distinctly those tasks are represented in the brain.
+Using functional magnetic resonance imaging (fMRI) and Multivoxel pattern analysis (MVPA), researchers found that greater overlap between neural representations of concurrent tasks was associated with increased multitasking interference, whereas practice reduced this overlap and improved performance, suggesting that learning helps the brain maintain more distinct representations of competing tasks.

-Some research suggests that the human brain can be trained to multitask.
+Further research supports that the human brain can be trained to multitask.
 A study published in Child Development by Monica Luciana, associate professor of psychology at the University of Minnesota, discovered that the brain's capability of categorizing competing information continues to develop until ages sixteen and seventeen.
 A study by Vanderbilt University found that multitasking is largely limited by "the speed with which our prefrontal cortex processes information."
 Paul E. Dux, the co-author of the study, believes that this process can become faster through proper training.
 The study trained seven people to perform two simple tasks, either separately or together, and conducted brain scans of the participants.
 The individuals multitasked poorly at first but, with training, were able to adeptly perform the tasks simultaneously.
 Brain scans of the participants indicate that the prefrontal cortex quickened its ability to process the information, enabling the individuals to multitask more efficiently.
 However, the study also suggests that the brain is incapable of performing multiple tasks at one time, even after extensive training.
 This study further indicates that, while the brain can become adept at processing and responding to certain information, it cannot truly multitask.

 People have a limited ability to retain information, which worsens when the amount of information increases.
 For this reason, people alter information to make it more memorable, such as separating a ten-digit phone number into three smaller groups or dividing the alphabet into sets of three to five letters, a phenomenon known as chunking.
 George Miller, former psychologist at Harvard University, believes the limits to the human brain's capacity centers around "the number seven, plus or minus two."
 An illustrative example of this is a test in which a person must repeat numbers read aloud.
 While two or three numbers are easily repeated, fifteen numbers become more difficult.
 The person would, on average, repeat seven correctly.
 Brains are only capable of storing a limited amount of information in their short-term memories.